pikabol88/GEMS_GAME/README.md

 # GEMS_GAME
-  Implementation the classic match three game in C++, using Qt
+  Implementation of the classic match three game in C++, using Qt